ionic-team/ionic-site/docs/v2/api/components/searchbar/Searchbar/index.md

 <td>
-sets the cancel button text to the value passed in
+Sets the cancel button text to the value passed in
 </td>
 </tr>